MerianLesster/vue-file-structure-demo/README.md

-# Vue File Structure Project
+# Vue File Structure Project (with accessibility in mind)

 A scalable and an interactive Vue.js application that visualizes folder and file structures with expandable and collapsible tree views.